Tampa Bay makes best of Super Bowl week amid sour economy

 TAMPA, Fla.
 (AP) — There have been four previous Super Bowls in Tampa, some amid war and economic distress, but none have faced the challenges this year's event encounters because of the coronavirus pandemic and its fallout.

-Tickets for the Sept.
-7 game are limited to about a third of the capacity of Raymond James Stadium.
+Tickets for Sunday's game are limited to about a third of the capacity of Raymond James Stadium.
 There will be no tailgating.
 While the usual fan festival and other side attractions are happening, masks and social distancing are required.
 Most player appearances will be remote.